skillitzimberg/TemplateMVC.Solution/README.md

 Be sure to git init again for a fresh start!

 Open the directory in your text editor.
 Open the .template.config/template.json file and change the author name to your own.
-Read the article mentioned above for details on this file and how to this template was created.
+Read the article mentioned above for details on this file and how this template was created.

 ## Known Bugs